 Even more alarming, the HIPAA Journal (2024) reported that over 1.7 billion individuals had their personal data compromised in 2024 alone — a 312% increase from the previous year.
 These figures highlight the rising threat landscape facing agencies and enterprises that manage large volumes of sensitive digital content.

 In this environment, data privacy, compliance, and digital evidence security have become non-negotiable.
+With state-level privacy laws continuing to expand through 2025 and into 2026, agencies that still rely on manual redaction workflows face growing legal and operational risk.
 Regulations such as GDPR, CJIS, and HIPAA mandate strict controls for how digital evidence is collected, stored, and shared.
 Every video, image, or document may contain identifiers like faces, license plates, or personal details that must be protected to maintain public trust and meet legal obligations.

 To address these challenges, organizations are adopting digital evidence management systems (DEMS) equipped with AI-based PII redaction.
 This technology automatically detects and conceals sensitive details before evidence is shared or disclosed, helping agencies comply with data protection standards while ensuring evidence integrity and chain of custody remain intact.